htmfilho/htmfilho.github.io/_posts/2020/2020-04-02-what-know-pandemic-response.md

 This is a compilation of what I know so far about the pandemic that is in course.
 I started writing this post in April 2nd and I keep contributing with content as I learn more about the situation.
 My goal is to compile knowledge today to be used some time in the future in case a pandemic crisis happens again.

+> “It is not the strongest of the species that survives,
+> not the most intelligent that survives.
+> It is the one that is the most adaptable to change.”
+> ― Charles Darwin

 <!-- more -->

 ## Tests